tipam/pi3d/ReadMe.md

 --------------------------------------------

-**NB** The demos are all in a subdirectory demos, you can run these various ways (which are not quite as obvious as mya think):
+**NB** The demos are all in a subdirectory demos, you can run these various ways (which are not quite as obvious as you may think):

 1) From a terminal change dir to the top directory then